Transformational leadership: Outcomes

 When transformational leadership was used in a nursing environment, researchers found that it led to an increase in organizational commitment.
 A separate study examined that way that transformational leadership and transactional leadership compare when implemented into an online class.
 The results of this study indicate that transformational leadership increases cognitive effort while transactional leadership decreases it.

-Examples

-Nelson Mandela

-Nelson Mandela used transformational leadership principles while working to abolish apartheid and enforce change in South Africa.
-In 1995, he visited Betsie Verwoerd, the widow of the architect of apartheid Hendrik Verwoerd, at her home in Orania.
-Orania was an Afrikaner homeland and a striking anachronistic symbol of racial separation, and Mandela's recurring emphasis on forgiveness contributed toward the healing the prejudices of South Africa and as vast influence as a leader.
-In 2000, he was quoted as saying, "For all people who have found themselves in the position of being in jail and trying to transform society, forgiveness is natural because you have no time to be retaliative."
-This illustrates a common approach in the narratives of transformational leadership, of describing a collective or corporate effort in individualised terms, and pointing to the responsibility or opportunity for individuals to commit to making the effort a success.
-Such an approach is seen in community organising.

-He also set an example for others to follow in terms of sacrifice and philanthropy.
-Schoemaker describes one such instance:

 Future

 The evolution of transformational leadership in the digital age is tied to the development of organizational leadership in an academic setting.
 As organizations move from position-based responsibilities to task-based responsibilities, transformational leadership is redefined to continue to develop individual commitment to organizational goals by aligning these goals with the interests of their leadership community.
 The academic community is a front-runner in this sense of redefining transformational leadership to suit these changes in job definition.

 The future of transformational leadership is also related to political globalization and a more homogenous spectrum of economic systems under which organizations find themselves operating.
 Cultural and geographical dimensions of transformational leadership become blurred as globalization renders ethnically specific collectivist and individualistic effects of organizational behavior obsolete in a more diversified workplace.

 The concept of transformational leadership needs further clarification, especially when a leader is labelled as a transformational or transactional leader.
 While discussing Jinnah's leadership style, Yousaf (2015) argued that it is not the number of followers, but the nature of the change that indicates whether a leader is transformational or transactional.